jzbor/moonwm/README.md

 MOONWM_THEMEDXMENU=1    # automatic xmenu theming
 ```

-You can also customize these settings, which all take unsigned integer arguments:
+You can also customize these settings (these are the defaults), which all take unsigned integer arguments:
 ```sh
 MOONWM_BORDERWIDTH=5    # width of the window borders MOONWM_FRAMERATE=60     # frame rate when dragging windows; should be >= monitor refresh rate